annotation/text-fabric/docs/index.md

     If you leave it on all day, you have instant access to the data.

 ??? hint "Close"
-    You can close the data server by pressing Ctrl-C in the terminal where you have started `text-fabric` up.
+    You can close the TF kernel by pressing Ctrl-C in the terminal where you have started `text-fabric` up.

 ## Get corpora